JLSteenwyk/PhyKIT/docs/other_software/index.rst

 ^^^^^

 We are grateful that you are exploring our software!
-If this software is of interest to you, our other software will likely be too.
+If this software is of interest to you, our other software might be too.
 Please see other software below.

 |